You are viewing: Admission postgraduate Rules For Foreign Students

 Share this page

 Postgraduate Admission Rules for Foreign Students

-The candidates from foreign countries will be admitted (in absentia) against additional seats without appearing in the entrance test.
-Their admission will be regulated by the ICAR & ICCR, New Delhi.
-They will be admitted only if they have valid student visa.
-They must be declared medically fit (Attach Annexure F) by the Medical Officer authorized by the Indian Embassy in the country from where the student wishes to seek admission.
-They should have full medical insurance before their admission to any programme in the University.
+The foreign national candidates may be considered for admission (in absentia) against additional seats.
+Their admission will be regulated by the ICAR/ ICCR, New Delhi.
+The foreign students seeking admission must have a valid student visa, declared medically fit (Annexure F) by the Medical Officer authorized by the Indian Embassy in the home country of the student, and should have full medical insurance.

 The foreign students will be charged with the Institutional Economic Fee @ US $ 2000 per year per student of SAARC country and US $ 4000 for a student from countries other than SAARC.
 The institutional economic fee will be charged for two years in Master’s’ programme and three years in Ph.D. programme.
 However, the tuition fee and other charges* have to be paid throughout the period, a student remains enrolled in the programme.

 The institutional economic fee will not be charged from the candidates, admitted by the Govt. of India under certain fellowship/ scholarship such as Nepal Aid Fund, Colombo Plan, Indian Technical and Economic Cooperation Programme, General Cultural Scholarship and Cultural Technical Exchange.

 *Tuition fee & other charges will be applicable as per instructions issued by the university from time to time.